Hydra9268/ZGESO/README.md

 * Aldmeri Dominion Leveling Guides\\Khenarthi's Roost = the next RegisterGuide to load

 `|count #` = ZGESO command to track a sequence of objectives

+*To see a complete list of Types and Handlers review Goal.lua*

 ----